 Popular Programmes for Teaching English Abroad

-Popular Programmes for Teaching English Abroad – As a TEFL teacher, there are a number of different job opportunities available to you.
-You can choose to teach English as a Foreign Language in the country you are currently living in, either in a face-to-face school or online, or you can decide to spread your wings and set off for another country.
+As a teacher of English as a foreign language, there are a number of different job opportunities available to you.
+You can choose to teach English as a foreign language in the country you are currently living in, either in a face-to-face school or online, or you can decide to spread your wings and set off for another country.
 If this is the case, you will then need to look online to try to find the job of your dreams.

 How to find a TEFL job abroad in 10 easy steps:

-1. Look on online jobs boards, such as TEFL.com
+1. Look on online jobs boards, such as The TEFL Academy jobs board

 2. Apply online with a spectacular CV and cover letter